Name of Seller: Eco Holdings Limited

 The undersigned Seller represents that the information set forth in the above information and disclosure statement is accurate and complete to the best of the Seller’s knowledge on the date signed below.
 Seller does not intend for this information and disclosure statement to be warranty or guaranty of any kind.
 Seller hereby authorizes disclosure of information contained in this information and disclosure statement to prospective Buyers of the property.

-Adam Schneider as Director of Eco Holdings Limited
+Lawrence Schneider as Director of Eco Holdings Limited